 The Authority continues to be a defendant, along with Boston Water and Sewer Commission (BWSC) and the Commonwealth, in the federal Boston Harbor Case.
-The federal action was originally brought in 1985 by the United States on behalf of the United States Environmental Protection Agency (EPA) and by certain citizens groups for Clean Water Act violations.
+The federal action was originally brought in 1985 by the United States on behalf of the United States Environmental Protection Agency (EPA) and by certain citizens' groups for alleged Clean Water Act violations.
 As part of the Boston Harbor Case, the Authority was required to undertake certain corrective actions to meet wastewater treatment, discharge and combined sewer overflow (CSO) requirements.
-The only corrective action remaining is CSO related which is currently scheduled for completion in 2015.
+The only corrective action remaining is CSO-related involving a series of projects currently scheduled for completion in 2015.

-In March 2006, the Authority reached agreement with the United States and the Massachusetts Department of Environmental Protection (DEP) on the scope and schedule for the remaining CSO projects which was filed with the Court as part of a joint motion to amend the Court Schedule.
+In March 2006, the Authority reached agreement with the United States and the Massachusetts Department of Environmental Protection (DEP) on the scope and schedule for the remaining CSO projects.
+That agreement was filed with the Court as part of a joint motion to amend the Court Schedule.
 In April 2006, the Court allowed the joint motion and issued an Order with a schedule.
 Under the Order, the Authority has until 2020 to complete the remaining CSO work and subsequent monitoring which will be used to verify that the long term CSO control goals are achieved.

-As part of the agreement, DEP agreed to reissue and EPA agreed to approve five (5) consecutive variances of no more than three years duration each, through the year 2020, for the Charles River and Alewife Brook/Upper Mystic River that are consistent with and limited to the requirements in the
+As part of the agreement, DEP agreed to reissue and EPA agreed to approve five (5) consecutive variances of no more than three years duration each, through the year 2020, for the Charles River and Alewife Brook/Upper Mystic River, the terms of which are consistent with and limited to the requirements in the Authority's revised Long Term CSO Control Plan.
+Variances have most recently been issued by DEP in August 2007.
+The variances will remain in place, respectively, for the Charles River until October 1, 2010 and for the Alewife/Upper Mystic until September 1, 2010.
+In addition, the United States and the Authority agreed to withdraw the February 27, 1987 Stipulation of the United States and the Massachusetts Water Resources Authority on Responsibility and Legal Liability for Combined Sewer Overflows and replace it with a Second Stipulation that requires the

-Notes to Financial Statements

-June 30, 2007 and 2006

-(Dollars in thousands)
+Notes to Financial Statements June 30, 2009 and 2008 (Dollars in thousands)

-Authority's revised Long Term CSO Control Plan.
-In addition, the United States and the Authority agreed to withdraw the February 27, 1987 Stipulation of the United States and the Massachusetts Water Resources Authority on Responsibility and Legal Liability for Combined Sewer Overflows and replace it with a Second Stipulation that requires the Authority to implement the CSO requirements set forth in the Court Schedule and to meet the levels of control described in the Authority's long term CSO control plan.
+Authority to implement the CSO requirements set forth in the Court Schedule and to meet the levels of control described in the Authority's long term CSO control plan.
 Upon completion of the long term CSO control plan and with results that demonstrate performance parameters are as predicted, the stipulation makes the Authority responsible for only those CSO outfalls which it owns and operates.
-As a result of the agreement, the Authority now has 35 CSO projects, 20 of which are complete, and six of which are under construction.
-The estimated cost to complete the Authority's long term CSO control plan is now \$868 million, including contingency and escalation of unawarded contracts.
+As a result of the agreement, the Authority now has 35 CSO projects, 24 of which are complete, and six of which are under construction.
+The estimated cost to complete the Authority's long term CSO control plan is now \$278.8 million, including contingency and escalation of unawarded contracts.